neyer/dewDrop/README.md

   Anyone can make statements in dewDrop, and anyone can aggregate those statements to reach conclusions using all the knowledge of their social graph.
 Only the people you trust - directly or transitively - will have their statements weighted when you build conclusions.

-Think wikipedia, with a different official article for each user, depending upon who that user trusts.
-Anyone can add statements, but how you arrange those statements is up to you.
+Think wikipedia, with a different article for each user, depending upon who that user trusts.
+Anyone can add statements, but how you arrange those statements to form conclusions is up to you.
+People who trust you will use your statements; people who don't may not.

 # why